-Eric Wilson is CEO and Co-Founder of Xinja, one of a new breed of aspiring Neo Banks.
-Xinja is the first business in Australia to raise capital via equity crowd funding.
+Eric Wilson is CEO and Co-Founder of Xinja, one of a new breed of Neo Banks.
+Xinja was the first business in Australia to raise capital via equity crowd funding.
+With a new type of banking license in place, 2019 promises to be a big year for Xinja and Australian banking.

 I caught up with Eric to discuss the Xinja journey.
 It turned out to be the most refreshing and enlightening 30 minutes I have ever spent with a banker!